During the current Covid-19 restrictions there are some temporary modifications to the normal OOD/Box checklist. These are shown in red italics below:

 - For safety please ensure the jetties are cleared of goose droppings

-- Completed racesheets should be left in the upper steel cabinet in the boatshed
+- Completed race-sheets should be left in the appropriate pigeonhole in the race sheet cabinet in the smithy.

 The normal OOD/Box checklist follows: